ucsb-cs156/ucsb-cs156.github.io/topics/GitHub/github_ssh_keys.md

 This is a tutorial on how to:

-* set up your CSIL account (or alternatively, your Mac, Windows or Linux computer) with an ssh public/private key pair
+* set up your computer (i.e. your laptop) or your CSIL account with an ssh public/private key pair
 * upload your *public* key to github (either github.com, or github.ucsb.edu, as the case may be)
 * SO THAT you can use the ssh github clone URLs instead of the https ones.